databio/databio_genomes/README.md

 ## Metadata description

 This is a [PEP](https://pepkit.github.io) for building our lab's reference genome assets with refgenie.
 It documents the original source files and all of the assets that we build that are then served at http://refgenomes.databio.org.
-The whole process is scripted, starting from this repository, so we can build all of our served and local reference assembly assets from scratch.
+The whole process is scripted, starting from this repository.
+From here, we use `refgenie build` to create all of these assets in a local refgenie instance, and then use `refgenieserver archive` to build the server archives, and finally serve them with a refgenieserver instance.
+This repository is therefore the only necessary input to get an automated, fully functional refgenieserver instance.
 The PEP has a few files:

 - `genomes.csv` -- the main sample table, with one row per genome.
 - `assets.csv` -- the subsample table, with one row per asset, with each one tied to a row from the genomes.csv sample table.